SpoonX/aurelia-plugin-skeleton/README.md

 Features:
 * jspm as package manager for the plugin
 * babel6 and babel-dts-builder for transpilation
-* builds for all module loaders and creates a usuable basic d.ts file for typescript
+* builds for all module loaders and creates a usable basic d.ts file for typescript
 * contains all the entries for jspm, webpack or aurelia-cli installation, for both, ESNext and Typescript
 * starter readme.md (to come) with installation instructions
 * basic travis.yml
 * `spoonx.js` contains the various build options
+* `gulpfile.js` contains express routes for the tests
 * `gulp help` lists the available tasks

 ## Prerequisites: